peteash10/peteashton.com/pages/interrogang.md

 ## Once AI works it just becomes engineering

-Against productivity.
-Using this stuff for "useless", serendipitous things helps retain it's intelligence.
+Using AI tech for "useless", serendipitous things helps retain it's intelligence.

 This is a common defense of art - that it must be useless because without that we lose our humanity.
 Interesting to see Golan apply that here.
 Is he right?